 - 15.611 Approval by Historical Review Board.
 If the Historical Board recommends approval of the application for a building permit for a Landmark and Landmark Site or for a property in a Historic District, it shall forward immediately its recommendation in writing stating the reasons for such approval to the appropriate legislative body.
-The legislative body shall promptly cause a Certificate of Appropriateness to be issued to the applicant and shall at the same time transmit a copy of said Certificate of Appropriateness, the Administrative Officer.
+The legislative body shall promptly cause a Certificate of Appropriateness to be issued to the applicant and shall at the same time transmit a copy of said Certificate of Appropriateness to the Administrative Officer.
 Upon receipt of the Certificate of Appropriateness, the Administrative Officer shall issue the building permit if it meets all other requirements of law.
 The Administrative Officer shall inspect the construction or alteration approved by such certificate from time to time and report to the Historical Review Board and the legislative body any work not in accordance with such certificate.
-In the event work is being performed not in accordance with such certificate, a Stop Work order shall be issued by the Administrative Officer, and all work shall cease. - 15.612 Disapproval by Historical Review Board If the Historic Review Board recommends disapproval of the Application for a building permit for a Landmark and Landmark Site or for a property in a Historic District, it shall promptly transmit a written report stating the reasons for such disapproval to the appropriate legislative body.
+In the event work is being performed not in accordance with such certificate, a Stop Work order shall be issued by the Administrative Officer, and all work shall cease.
+In the event work is being performed without a Certificate of Appropriateness, a Stop Work Order shall be issued by the Administrative Officer, and all work shall cease. - 15.612 Disapproval by Historical Review Board If the Historic Review Board recommends disapproval of the Application for a building permit for a Landmark and Landmark Site or for a property in a Historic District, it shall promptly transmit a written report stating the reasons for such disapproval to the appropriate legislative body.
 In said written report the Review Board shall make recommendations in regard to an appropriate architectural design, exterior surface treatment or other appropriate matters to make the application conform to the intent of the Historic District and Landmark regulations.